mstatt/multi-file-processor/README.md

 from statistics import mean, stdev

 Installs:
-pdfkit(Optional, and ccan be commented out),
+pdfkit(Optional, and can be commented out),
 Fuzzy, wkhtmltopdf